 Brooks inquired “how those of us outside the zone of trauma might better communicate with those inside the zone.”

 Trauma zone is a good choice of words.
 When we received the news from the young woman from the Medical Examiner’s office who showed up on our doorstep on that Saturday in August of 2008 that our 24 year old son Jimmy had been struck and killed early that morning by an automobile as he walked home from a friend’s house, I immediately experienced a profound physical sensation.
 I literally felt something hit my side and shove me onto a different track—playing field—and the previous rules of engagement for how people would interact with us, and we with them—were now all changed.
 We were gravely wounded in a new world.

 To this day one of my cousins, someone I thought I was close to, has never said or written anything to me about the loss of our son.
-Several months after Jimmy died I stumbled upon a photograph of my cousin’s youngest sister taken a few months before she was killed in a horse jumping accident at the age of twelve.
+Several months after Jimmy died I stumbled upon a photograph of his youngest sister taken a few months before she was killed in a horse jumping accident at the age of twelve.
 I sent it to my cousin.
 I was pathetic.
-I thought ‘he will appreciate this gesture and reach out to me and we’ll talk about Jimmy.’
+I thought ‘he will appreciate this gesture and reach out to me and we’ll talk about Jimmy and Jana.’
 Nope.
 Nothing.

 My wife Hilary dreaded going to the local grocery store those weeks and months after Jimmy left us.
 Invariably, she would see someone she knew and, on too many occasions, the person would pretend she didn’t see Hilary and turn her cart into another aisle or flee the store so she wouldn’t have to talk about “it.”
 Hilary was deeply hurt and also angry.
 Through her tears she exclaimed “I hate being treated as a victim!”
 She found a grocery store outside the neighborhood.